-(a) Accelerates the development of a low carbon energy sector and/or delivers environmental benefits whilst having the potential to deliver net financial benefits to future and/or existing customers
+(a) Accelerates the development of a low carbon energy sector and/or can deliver environmental benefits whilst having the potential to deliver net financial benefits to future and/or existing customers

 5.45.
-The Network Licensee will need to demonstrate that the proposed Project Solution has the potential to accelerate the development of the low carbon energy sector, or deliver wider environmental benefits to customers, or deliver a combination of both.
-In addition, the Network Licensee will need to demonstrate that the Project has the potential to deliver net financial benefits to existing and/or future customers.
+The Network Licensee will need to identify if the proposed Project Solution has the potential to accelerate the development of the low carbon energy sector, or deliver wider environmental benefits to consumers, or deliver a combination of both.
+In addition the Network Licensee will need to demonstrate that the Project has the potential to deliver net financial benefits to existing and/or future customers.

 5.46.
-When evaluating how Projects perform against this criterion, consideration will be given to the information outlined below.
+When evaluating how Projects perform against this criterion consideration will be given to the information outlined below.

 5.47.
-For the avoidance of doubt, if a Project has potential carbon benefits, information under part (i) below will be considered and part (ii) below will be considered if applicable to the Project.
-A Project which has potential environmental benefits must provide the information under part (iii) below and all Projects must provide the information under part (iv) below.
+For the avoidance of doubt, if a Project has potential carbon benefits, information under part i will be considered and part ii if applicable, if a Project has potential environmental benefits information part iii will be considered.

 - i.
-How the Project could make a contribution to the Government's current strategy for reducing greenhouse gas emissions, as set out in the document entitled "the Carbon Plan" published by DECC, in particular: - What aspects of the Carbon Plan the Solution facilitates; - The contribution the roll-out of the Method across GB can play in facilitating these aspects of the Carbon Plan; and - How the roll-out of the proposed Method across GB will deliver the Solution more quickly than the current most efficient method in use in GB.

-- ii.
-If applicable to the Project, the network capacity25 released by each separate Method: - The Network Licensee must outline how much quicker the Method(s) being trialled releases this capacity compared to the most efficient method currently in operation on the National Electricity Transmission System.
-The Network Licensee must set out the potential for replication of the Method(s) across GB in terms of the number of sites, or the percentage of the Transmission System where the Method could be rolled out. - The Network Licensee must use these to calculate the capacity the Method(s) will release across GB and how quickly this capacity could be released compared to the most efficient Method currently in operation on the National Electricity Transmission System. - In assessing the most efficient Method currently in use on the Transmission System, Network Licensees should look at the minimum cost scheme under which they would deliver the Solution (at the scale being tested within the Project).
-We also expect that they take into account lower cost methods which other Network Licensees have deployed successfully on their network which could deliver the Solution (at the scale being tested in the Project). - Consideration may also be given to a qualitative account of carbon benefits which are not captured in this analysis. - If the Network Licensee considers that the capacity calculation is not applicable to the Project it must provide a qualitative explanation in place of the calculation, including a justification for why the calculation is not applicable. - iii.
-The proposed environmental benefits the Project can deliver to customers: - The Network Licensee should justify and provide references for all assumptions used to calculate the proposed environmental benefits of the Project. - If the Network Licensee considers that the calculation of environmental benefits is not applicable to the Project it must provide a qualitative explanation in place of the calculation including a justification for why the calculation is not applicable. - iv.
-The expected financial benefit the Project could deliver to customers:
+How the Project will make a contribution to the Government's current strategy for reducing greenhouse gas emissions, as set out in the document entitled the "Carbon Plan" published by DECC, in particular: - What aspects of the Carbon Plan the Solution facilitates - The contribution the roll-out of the Method across GB can play in facilitating these aspects of the Carbon plan - How the roll-out of the proposed Method across GB will deliver the Solution more quickly than the current most efficient method in use in Great Britain (GB) - ii.
+If applicable to the Project, the network capacity15 released by each separate Method: - The Network Licensee must outline how much quicker the Method(s) being trialled releases this capacity compared to the most efficient method currently in operation on the GB gas Transportation System.
+The Network Licensee must set out the potential for replication of the Method(s) across GB in terms of the number of sites, or the percentage of the GB Transportation System where the Method could be rolled out - The Network Licensee must use these to calculate the capacity the Method(s) will release across GB and how quickly this capacity could be released compared to the most efficient Method currently in operation on the GB Transportation System - In assessing the most efficient Method currently in use on the GB Transmission System, Network Licensees should look at the Minimum Cost Scheme under which they would deliver the Solution (at the scale being tested within the Project).
+We also expect that they take into account lower cost methods which other Network Licensees have deployed successfully on their network which could deliver the Solution (at the scale being tested in the Project) - Consideration will also be given to a qualitative account of carbon benefits which are not captured in this analysis and any cost benefit analysis provided as part of the Full Submission

-25 The more quickly the capacity can be released, the greater the size of that capacity (based on a GB rollout) and the greater the financial benefit of the Project, the higher the Project will be ranked against this criterion, taking into account the level of funding requested.
+15 The more quickly the capacity can be released, the greater the size of that capacity (based on a GB rollout) and the greater the financial benefit of the Project, the higher the Project will be ranked against this criterion, taking into account the level of funding requested.